electrumpayments/suv-service-test-pack/README.md

 The test pack is comprised of JSON files: `Suv.postman_collection.json`, `heroku.postman_environment.json` and `localhost.postman_environment.json`.
 The postman_collection files are a collection of JSON tests that will be run.
 They contain JSON request messages and response validation scripts.
 These tests are dependant on variables contained in the the associated postman_environment files.

+### Messaging paradigm
+This server implementation and the included test pack expect a dual messaging paradigm to be followed.

 ### Running tests

 There are two possible ways to run this test pack: either via the Postman desktop client or via Newman, the command line interface for Postman.